simonsankar/free-market-wins/3rd world govt woes/Ministry of Energy.md

 - monopoly on power generation
-- bans solar panels in an equatorial country with 90+% sunny weather
+- bans solar panels in an equatorial caribbean country with 80+% sunny weather
 - reliant on only oil/gas